nikomc/nikomc.github.io/this-week.md

 title: This Week in Synthetic Biology
 ---

-Every week, I share the latest synthetic biology research articles, news stories, and interviews on the field.
-This is an effort to somewhat consolidate updates in the synthetic biology world, but is in no way original.
-This project is very much inspired by [Microbiome Digest](https://microbiomedigest.com/).
+Every week, I share the latest in synthetic biology research and news, in an effort to provide consistent updates on this exciting field.
+This project is inspired by [Microbiome Digest](https://microbiomedigest.com/).

 #### July 31, 2020